dionbosschieter/PHPFD/README.md

   -n, --no-interaction  Do not ask any interactive question -v|vv|vvv, --verbose  Increase the verbosity of messages: 1 for normal output, 2 for more verbose output and 3 for debug

-Available commands:
+Help:
-  find  Searches php files in a given path (current path by default) help  Displays help for a command list  Lists commands
+ Searches php files in a given path (current path by default)
 ```